 the present mass extinction a while ago.

-Fortunately, with a change in worldview
+Fortunately, with friendship in practice

 lending to radical change in human behavior,

 this mass extinction can be allayed.